MeyerSoundLaboratoriesInc/occt/dox/overview/overview.md

 Scriptics Corp., Sun Microsystems, and other companies.
 However, Tcl/Tk is an open source, and the copyright allows you to use, modify, and redistribute Tcl/Tk for any purpose, without an explicit license agreement and without paying any license fees or royalties.
-To use Tcl/Tk, please refer to the Licensing Terms (http://www.tcl.tk/software/tcltk/license.html).
+To use Tcl/Tk, please refer to the Licensing Terms (https://www.tcl.tk/software/tcltk/license.html).

 **GL2PS** is developed by Christophe Geuzaine and others.
 It is optionally used by OCCT to export content of OpenGL scene to vector graphics formats (PS, PDF, EMF, SVG).
-The library is licensed under GL2PS LICENSE http://www.geuz.org/gl2ps/COPYING.GL2PS Version 2, November 2003.
+The library is licensed under GL2PS license (http://www.geuz.org/gl2ps/COPYING.GL2PS).

 **FreeType 2** is developed by Antoine Leca, David Turner, Werner Lemberg and others.
 It is a software font engine that is designed to be small, efficient, highly customizable and portable while capable of producing high-quality output (glyph images).
 This product can be used in graphic libraries, display servers, font conversion tools, text image generation tools, and many other products.

-FreeType 2 is released under two open-source licenses: BSD-like FreeType License and the GPL.
+FreeType 2 is released under two open-source licenses: BSD-like FreeType License and the GPL (https://www.freetype.org/license.html).

 **Intel(R) Threading Building Blocks (TBB)** offers a rich and complete approach to expressing parallelism in a C++ program.
 It is a library that helps you to take advantage of multi-core processor performance without having to be a threading expert.
 Threading Building Blocks is not just a threads-replacement library.
 It represents a higher-level, task-based parallelism that abstracts platform details and threading mechanisms for scalability and performance.
-TBB is available under GPLv2 license with the runtime exception.
+TBB version 2017 is available under Apache 2.0 license, while older versions until 4.4 are available under GPLv2 license with the runtime exception (https://www.threadingbuildingblocks.org).

 **OpenGL** is an industry standard API for 3D graphics used by OCCT for implementation of 3D viewer.
-OpenGL specification is developed by the Khronos group, http://www.khronos.org/opengl/.
+OpenGL specification is developed by the Khronos group, https://www.khronos.org/opengl/.
 OCCT code includes header file *glext.h* obtained from Khronos web site.

 **VTK** -- The **Visualization Toolkit (VTK)** is an open-source, freely available software system for 3D computer graphics, image processing and visualization.
 OCCT VIS component provides adaptation functionality for visualization of OCCT topological shapes by means of VTK library.
 If you need further information on VTK, please, refer to VTK Homepage http://www.vtk.org/.